gradio-app/gradio/README.md

 }
 ```

-To get a sense of `gradio`, take a look at the  python notebooks in the `examples` folder, or read on below!
+To get a sense of `gradio`, take a look at the at the `examples` and `demo` folders, or read on below!
 And be sure to visit the gradio website: www.gradio.app.

 ## Installation
 ```